willisplummer/nixos/README.md

 - [ ] look into the best strategies around hard-drive partitioning

 ## Bugs
-- [ ] hyprlock doesn't complete before laptop hybernates when closing the lid - [issue](https://github.com/hyprwm/hyprlock/issues/633) and [2](https://github.com/hyprwm/hyprlock/issues/547)
-  - NOTE: looks like this has been fixed in hypridle - just waiting for the new release
 - [x] hyprlock doesn't lock monitor (just the laptop screen)
 - [x] when hyprlock screen is displayed, laptop doesn't hybernate on lid close